teclone/php-handler/README.md

     'subscribe-newsletter' => [
         'type' => 'boolean',
     ],
-    //email is required if user checks the subscribe checkbox, else, do not require if 'email' => [
+    //email is required if user checks the subscribe checkbox, else, do not require it 'email' => [
         'type' => 'email',
         'requireIf' => [